Gabby Pahinui: Early life and family

-Gabby Pahinui was born with the name Charles Kapono Kahahawai Jr. in Lahaina, Maui, Territory of Hawaii, into a struggling family that sold leis.
+Gabby Pahinui was born Charles Kapono Kahahawai Jr. on April 22, 1921, in Lahaina, Maui, Territory of Hawaii, into a struggling family that sold leis.
 He was later hānaied (informally adopted) with his brother and one of his sisters to Emily and Philip Pahinui, and they were raised in the impoverished district of Kaka'ako in Honolulu in the 1920s ("all tin roofs and kinda falling apart").
 He took the name Philip Kunia Pahinui.
-He spent his childhood supporting his family by selling newspapers and shining shoes.
-He dropped out of school after 5th grade at the Pohukaina school.
+Pahinui spent his childhood supporting his family by selling newspapers and shining shoes.
+He dropped out of school after the fifth grade at the Pohukaina school.

 Pahinui married Emily Pulipuli Pahinui in 1938.
-He was age seventeen and she was age nineteen.
-They remained married until his death.
-They had 13 children.
+He was age 17 and she was 19.
+They remained married until his death in 1980 and they had 13 children.

 Early career

 Pahinui landed a gig as a back-up guitarist for Charley "Tiny" Brown.
 He quickly mastered the steel guitar (kīkā kila) even learning to read music.
 Because most musicians of the time only played in bars, Pahinui also formed a drinking habit that stuck with him throughout his life.

-At the 1st Annual Seattle Slack Key Guitar Festival, his son, Cyril Pahinui, related a story about how Pahinui got his name.
-In his early career, he played steel guitar with an orchestra.
+At the 1st Annual Seattle Slack Key Guitar Festival, Pahinui's son, Cyril Pahinui, related a story about how Pahinui got his name.
+In his early career, Pahinui played steel guitar with an orchestra.
 The standard costume for the gig was gabardine pants—hence his name.

 Cyril told another story, from when Pahinui was diving for coins thrown from ships coming to the piers (a common youth activity in Kakaako) : "His hair was kinky, so after swimming and diving for coins, the water would just roll off.
 So everyone started calling him "Gabardine Hair".
 He also took to wearing gabardine pants, reinforcing "Gabby" as a nickname."

-Though a skilled player of the steel guitar (invented in Hawaii before Blues slide guitar), Pahinui is most known for his mastery of traditional Hawaiian slack-key guitar (Kī Hō'alu -"key slackened"- downtuned, usually to an open-string chord with low bass notes, then finger-picked) and his beautiful, expressive vocals.
+Though a skilled player of the steel guitar (invented in Hawaii before Blues slide guitar), Pahinui is most known for his mastery of traditional Hawaiian slack-key guitar (Kī Hōʻalu -"key slackened"- downtuned, usually to an open-string chord with low bass notes, then finger-picked) and his beautiful, expressive vocals.
 Pahinui learned slack-key from Herman Keawe whom Pahinui acknowledges as being "the greatest slack-key player of all time."
 Herman, like Pahinui, lived in the Kaka'ako area.

 In 1946, Pahinui made his first recording, "Hi'ilawe," for the Bell Records label.
 This may be the first record of a Hawaiian song with slack-key guitar and it inspired many local musicians.
 The following year came "Hula Medley," the first record of a slack-key guitar instrumental.
-During this period he made two other influential sides for Bell, the vocal "Wai O Ke Aniani" and the instrumental "Key Koalu" (a misspelling of "Kī Hō'alu"), plus another version of "Hi'ilawe" for Aloha Records.
+During this period, Pahinui made two other influential sides for Bell, the vocal "Wai O Ke Aniani" and the instrumental "Key Koalu" (a misspelling of "Kī Hō'alu"), plus another version of "Hi'ilawe" for Aloha Records.